All-purpose lightweight individual carrying equipment: Fighting load components

-Case, Small Arms Ammunition – The small arms ammunition case is designed to accommodate three 30-round Magazine, Cartridge (NSN 1005-00-921-5004) used with the Rifle, 5.56 Millimeter, M16A1.
+Case, small arms ammunition – The small arms ammunition case is designed to accommodate three 30-round magazine, cartridge (NSN 1005-00-921-5004) used with the rifle, 5.56 mm, M16A1.
 It is constructed of nylon duck and webbing with polyester sheet stiffeners in the front, rear and lid of the small arms ammunition case.
 Each cartridge magazine is held in place by means of 3/4 in wide webbing spacers which cross the top of the small arms ammunition case.
 The lid is closed by means of a plastic latch.
 Grenade carrying pockets are located on each side of the small arms ammunition case which are secured by means of a nylon web strap and metal snap fastener.
-A tab with a metal eyelet is located at the top back of the small arms ammunition case to which the individual equipment belt suspenders are attached.
+A tab with a metal eyelet is located at the top back of the small arms ammunition case to which the individual equipment suspenders are attached.
 The small arms ammunition case is attached to the equipment belt with slide keepers.

-Cover, Water Canteen – The water canteen cover is fabricated of nylon cloth and webbing and acrylic pile liner material.
+Cover, water canteen – The water canteen cover is fabricated of nylon cloth and webbing and acrylic pile liner material.
 The two-flap closure is secured by means of metal snap fasteners.
 There is a small pocket on the front of the cover for carrying water purification tablets.
 The lid of this small pocket is secured by means of hook and pile fastener tape.
 The canteen cover is attached to the equipment belt with slide keepers.
-The water canteen cover is designed to accommodate the Canteen, Water (NSN 8465-00-889-3477).
+The water canteen cover is designed to accommodate the canteen, water (NSN 8465-00-889-3477).
 In 1975, the LC-1 designation for the water canteen cover was changed to LC-2 due to some minor design changes.
-The National Stock Number remains the same.
+The national stock number remains the same.

-Suspenders, Individual Equipment Belt – The individual equipment belt suspenders are Y shaped with three adjusting straps, but four points of attachment to the individual equipment belt and small arms ammunition cases.
+Suspenders, individual equipment belt – The individual equipment suspenders are Y-shaped with three adjusting straps, and four points of attachment to the individual equipment belt or small arms ammunition cases.
 The shoulder straps are padded with spacer cloth.
 Each shoulder strap has a web loop and a non-slip buckle on each of the straps in the front and one at the back through which the adjusting straps pass.
 There are rectangular metal rings located between the web loops and the buckles on the front of the straps.
 The 1 in wide adjusting straps have snap hooks at one end.
 The back adjusting strap has an inverted V of which each end has a snap hook.
 Each of the adjusting straps has a loop around it made of 1 in elastic material.
-In 1991, the individual equipment belt suspenders are redesignated LC-2 with no major modifications; minor modifications include the use of steel (instead of brass) for the four snap hooks and the two rectangular rings.
+In 1991, the individual equipment suspenders are redesignated LC-2 with no major modifications; minor modifications include the use of steel (instead of brass) for the four snap hooks and the two rectangular rings.